-Starmer investigated over late gift and earnings registrations
+Starmer investigated by standards watchdog over late gift registrations

 MPs must declare within 28 days any interest which might be reasonably considered to influence their actions.

-Sir Keir appears to have missed this deadline on several occasions, including over a painting he received and a payment made for writing a book.
+Sir Keir appears to have missed this deadline on several occasions, including over Arsenal FC tickets and a payment made for writing a book.

 He said: "I am confident there is no problem here."